purnamaanaking/dnd-image-upload/README.md

 # Simple Drag and Drop Image Upload
 A simple trick example how to create drag and drop image upload feature.
 Just using HTML, CSS, jQuery and Simple Javascript.
+Not using AJAX request to upload the image.

 # Feature
 - Not using AJAX request to upload the image, just using ordinary html tag and method form to upload the image. `enctype="multipart/form-data"`